samzshi0529/HanziNLP/README.md

 ```

 ## 9. Sentiment Analysis
 Sentiment Analysis is common in NLP tasks when sentiment of text could contribute to analysis in further research.
+While there are many ways to do sentiment analysis like using a sentiment dictionary, HanziNLP integrate the function to allow easily using pretrained BERT models or other language models on Huggin Face for text classification.

 ### sentiment Function